Yikai-Wang/nvg/README.md

-# nvg
+# Next Visual Granularity Generation
-Code for our paper "Next Visual Granularity Generation".
+Code will be release in several weeks (around 4~8 weeks).